VamsiJaddu/Python-2026/Oops/README.md

-Class are blueprint of objects.
+Class are blueprint for creating objects.